nexus-Six/quarkus-gui-react-patternfly/README.md

-# Sample Project for Adding a React and Patternfly GUI to Quarkus
+# Sample Project for adding a React and Patternfly GUI to Quarkus

 This project uses Quarkus, the Supersonic Subatomic Java Framework and has a React project embedded in the /src/main/webapp folder.
 The React assets are compiled implicitly during the maven build.